ReturnOnIntelligence/E2E-Seed/README.md

 This project contains basic project structure with the ability to:
 * debug tests,
-* simple run,
+* perform a simple run,
-* parallel run,
+* perform a parallel run,
-* writing tests in accordance with pageObject pattern.
+* writing tests in accordance with the pageObject pattern.

 ## How To Use
 ### Prerequisities